cloudydeno/deno-kubernetes_apis/lib/README.md

 console.log(podList);
 ```

-When running locally (with `kubectl` set up), you probably just to add `--allow-run=kubectl` to run this.
-For a container being deployed onto a cluster, there's more flags to provide instead;
-see `/x/kubernetes_client` for more information.

 ## Changelog

 * `v0.5.4` on `2025-01-18`:
   * Includes 'builtin' APIs generated from K8s `v1.32.0`.
     * Several API versions were changed, removed, or added.
-    * You may need to update imports if you used an API version which as been moved.
+    * You may need to update imports if you used a non-stable API version which has been moved.
   * `cert-manager` and `argo-cd` CRDs have been updated.

 * `v0.5.3` on `2024-10-16`: